Free Shipping on all orders over $150

 • Making your room a sleeping sanctuary with block out window dressings and absolutely no light-emitting devices: TV, computer, phone

-• No eating three hours before bed
+• Not eating three hours before bed (so your body’s not working on digestion)

 • Learning to meditate and doing so just before bedtime